Rominou34/papillon/Guidelines.md

 Too much shadow is ugly and looks bad, that's why Papillon's shadows won't be totally black.

-The default color for all shadows will be `#a2a2a2`, but you can still change it to your need in `config/colors.scss`
+The default color for all shadows will be `rgba(0,0,0,0.35)` ( so black with an opacity of 35% ), but you can still change it to your need in `config/colors.scss`

 #### 3.2.3 The blur and spread